technologiestiftung/umweltatlas-masterportal-v3/doc/config.json.md

 [inherits]: # (Portalconfig.menu.tool)

-The filter tool offers a range of options to filter vector data from WFS, OAF, GeoJSON and SensorThingsAPI services.
+The filter tool offers a range of options to filter vector data from WFS, OAF, GeoJSON, SensorThingsAPI and VectorTiles services.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|